 The IET’s Young Woman Engineer of the Year Awards

-This prestigious award honours the very best female engineers working in the UK today
+This prestigious award honours the very best early career female engineers working in the UK today

 December 2013 | London, UK

 We are delighted to introduce you to the 2013 winners for the IET Young Woman Engineer of the Year.

 2013 YWE winner

 Abbie Hutty, Spacecraft Structures Engineer, Astrium Ltd, Stevenage

 Abbie is a Spacecraft Structures engineer at Astrium, currently working on the ExoMars Rover mission; Europe’s first Rover Mission to Mars.
 She holds a Master’s degree in Mechanical Engineering from the University of Surrey, where she graduated first in her class.

 During her day job Abbie co-ordinates a team of specialists to achieve a rover structure that will survive the rigors of a rocket launch, descent through the atmosphere of the Red Planet, and landing on the surface, followed by an operational lifetime in the punishing Martian environment.

 Her role covers all aspects of the design lifecycle, from concept design through manufacturing, and ultimately to testing and final delivery.

 Alongside these challenging technical demands, her role frequently leads her to participate in media events, where she relishes the opportunity to share her passion, and to the highlight the unique thrills presented by a career in Engineering.